Connections You Can Make With Green Paint

 Green makes connections to a range of plant-based foods, too.
 You see shades of green that match with foods such as peas, artichokes, lettuce, and even apples.

 This connection would be ideal for any room where you want to stimulate the appetite, such as the kitchen or dining room.
-Choose a shade of green that reminds you of your favorite food.
+Choose a shade of Pittsburgh green paint that reminds you of your favorite food.

 Connection to Youth